First, let's quash the chlorophyll myth

-In the United States in the 1930s and 40s, wheatgrass helped achieve widespread good health and wellbeing.
+In the United States in the 1930s and 40s, wheatgrass (the juice extracted from wheat sprouts before the new seed begins to form) helped millions enjoy improved health and wellbeing.

-It was widely (but incorrectly) thought that wheatgrass juices, extracts and powders were helping achieve good health because of the chlorophyll they contained.
+At the time, it was widely believed that wheatgrass juices, extracts and powders improved one's health because of the "green chlorophyll" they contained.

-Also, because chlorophyll and hemoglobin appeared to have similar biochemical structures, it was thought that wheatgrass, which contained chlorophyll, also contributed to good health by carrying oxygen in the bloodstream, when in fact, their structures differ significantly.
-Chlorophyll is actually incapable of transporting oxygen.
-(See Fig. 1.)
+Because chlorophyll and hemoglobin appeared to have similar biochemical structures, it was thought that wheatgrass also contributed to good health by carrying oxygen in the bloodstream.
+In fact, their structures differ significantly.
+Chlorophyll is incapable of transporting oxygen.

-Also, hemoglobin is a complex protein found in mammals such as humans.
-Chlorophyll on the other hand is a hydrocarbon found in the leaves of plants, it's main function being to generate the energy that produces the oxygen we breath.
+Also, hemoglobin is a complex protein found in mammalian blood, but chlorophyll is a hydrocarbon found in the leaves of plants.
+It's main function is to generate the energy required to produce the oxygen we breath.
 (See Figure 1.)

 Fig. 1.
 Chlorophyll can only assist oxygen production inside a live, biologically active plant cell in the same way that a mitochondrion can only produce energy inside a live human or animal cell.
 Therefore, damaging the plant cell e.g. by juicing, destroys chlorophyll's biochemical functionality making it unable to influence oxygen production.

-Chlorophyll is highly unstable, and cannot survive after the wheatgrass plant is cut, let alone after it’s manufactured.
-In fact, the product's green colour was due a copper salt that was added to the formulation during manufacture (a move that was approved by the US Food and Drug Administration at the time).
+In fact, chlorophyll is highly unstable, and cannot survive after the wheatgrass leaf is cut.
+In fact, the product's green colour was maintained by a copper salt added to the formulation during manufacture (a move that was approved by the US Food and Drug Administration at the time).

 A surgeon and many others attribute healing to chlorophyll